-Execute Goal just like once/1 (i.e., leaving no choice points), but print used time, number of logical inferences and the average number of lips (logical inferences per second).
+Execute Goal just like call/1 and print used time, number of logical inferences and the average number of lips (logical inferences per second).
 Note that SWI-Prolog counts the actual executed number of inferences rather than the number of passes through the call- and redo ports of the theoretical 4-port model.
+If Goal is non-deterministic prints statistics for each solution, where the reported values are relative to the previous answer.

-4.39 Execution profiling
+4.38 Execution profiling